Monash researcher announced as 2017 L’Oreal-UNESCO For Women In Science Australian Fellow

 CVD is the leading cause of death both in Australia and globally.
 CVD is also more prevalent in obese patients, with 78% of hypertension in men and 65% in women attributed to excess body weight.
 Therefore, it is critical to understand how the two diseases affect each other, specifically how obesity influences CVD.

-Research led by Dr Simonds recently identified the fat-derived hormone, leptin, is responsible for acting on the brain to increase blood pressure.
+Research led by Dr Simonds recently identified the fat-derived hormone, leptin, responsible for acting on the brain to increase blood pressure in obesity.
 She discovered a population of cells within the brain containing leptin receptors that bind leptin and respond by signalling for an increase in blood pressure.
 Importantly, Dr Simonds and her team showed that when the leptin actions on these neurons were blocked, the chronically elevated blood pressure was reduced.

-Further, throughout her research she noticed that the development of this CVD was delayed in women, compared to men, until females went through menopause.
+Further, throughout her research she noticed that the development of this CVD was delayed in women, compared to men in obesity, until females went through menopause.
 This posed the question: why do obese females develop elevated blood pressure much slower than obese males, despite comparable leptin concentrations?
 This led Dr Simonds to investigate the hormones related to pre and post menopause in women.

 Dr Simonds has recently discovered that this unique protection granted to females is a result of oestrogen.
 Dr Simonds experimentally showed when the naturally produced levels of oestrogen were removed (as would occur with menopause in humans) a rapid development of hypertension in obese females was seen.
 Therefore, oestrogen could be acting as a natural protector for the development of CVD in obesity!